mermaid-js/mermaid/docs/n00b-gettingStarted.md

 ---

-A more condensed code can be achieved by embedding the mermaid code in its own .js file, which is referenced like so:
+A more condensed html code can be achieved by embedding the mermaid code in its own .js file, which is referenced like so:

 ```
 stuff stuff